HL7/coordinated-registry-network/source/pages/guidance.md

 The External CRN Data Collection System should invoke the POST APIs on the Womens Health Registry to submit the collected data for the patient using QuestionnaireResponse and when available US Core profiles representing other FHIR Resources.

-#### Womens Health Registry Implementation
+#### Women's Health Registry Implementation

-​The capabilities and requirements that need to be implemented by the Womens Health Registry are outlined at Conformance Requirements.
+​The capabilities and requirements that need to be implemented by the Women's Health Registry are outlined as Conformance Requirements in the IG's Capability Statements.

 Developers can follow these steps to implement the above capabilities.